Skylake101/House-Plant-Monitor/README.md

-# House plant Temperature/Brightness Detector that alerts you during signficant events
+# House plant Temperature/Brightness Detector that alerts you
 This program accepts a baseline temperature-brightness when you push the button.
 Then signals to you with LED's as conditions change

 Hit the button to set a baseline (Blue LED will flash as confirmation).